SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Model Safety and System Security

 \subsection{Unifying Security and Safety in MFMs}

 A machine learning model can be conceptualized as a channel for information transmission, where input data flows through the model and generates outputs that may influence other components in a broader system.
-From this perspective, information theory offers a rigorous foundation for analyzing how information is transmitted, processed, and fused in MFMs.
-Specifically, we adapt the Shannon–Hartley theorem~\cite{taub1986principles,ziemer2014principles}, which quantifies the maximum rate at which information can be reliably transmitted over a communication channel (\eg the model) in the presence of noise (\eg threats), for analyzing multimodal safety and security:
+From this perspective, information theory offers a foundation for analyzing how information is transmitted, processed, and fused in MFMs.
+In particular, we adapt the Shannon-Hartley theorem~\cite{taub1986principles,ziemer2014principles} to characterize the maximum reliable information transmission of a model under noise: